webplatform/docs/css/properties/animation-fill-mode/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|Controls the state of animated properties before and after an animation}}
+{{Summary_Section|Defines what values are applied by the animation outside the time it is executing (before and after the animation).}}
 {{CSS Property
 |Initial value=none
-|Applies to=all elements
+|Applies to=All elements, &#58;&#58;before and &#58;&#58;after pseudo-elements.
 |Inherited=No
 |Media=visual
-|Computed value=as specified
+|Computed value=As specified.
 |Animatable=No
+|CSS percentages=N/A
 |Values={{CSS Property Value
-|Data Type=single-animation-fill-mode
+|Data Type=none
-|Description=One of the following values: <code>none</code> (default), <code>forwards, backwards, both</code>

-;<code>none</code>
-:Property values do not change before the animation starts, and they return to their original state when the animation ends.
+|Description=Property values do not change before the animation starts, and they return to their original state when the animation ends.
-;<code>forwards</code>
+}}{{CSS Property Value
+|Data Type=forwards
-:When the animation ends, properties retain the values set by the final keyframe.
+|Description=When the animation ends, properties retain the values set by the final keyframe.
-;<code>backwards</code>
+}}{{CSS Property Value
+|Data Type=backwards
-:If the animation is delayed by <code>animation-delay</code>, properties assume values set by the first keyframe while waiting for the animation to start.
+|Description=If the animation is delayed by <code>animation-delay</code>, properties assume values set by the first keyframe while waiting for the animation to start.
 When the animation ends, properties revert to their original state.
-;<code>both</code>
+}}{{CSS Property Value
+|Data Type=both
-:Values set by the first and last keyframes are applied before and after the animation.
+|Description=Values set by the first and last keyframes are applied before and after the animation.

-:The animation-fill-mode property can be specified on its own, or as a property of the animation element.
-(See http://docs.webplatform.org/wiki/css/properties/animation/animation )
 }}
 }}
 {{Examples_Section